rocky-linux/documentation/docs/guides/web/caddy.md

   - web
 ---

-# How to Install the Latest Caddy Web Server on Rocky Linux
+# How to install the latest Caddy web server on Rocky Linux

 ## Introduction

 *Caddy* is a web server designed for modern web applications.
-Caddy is super simple to configure, and has automatic Let's Encrypt, so your websites are always secure by default.
-It's personally my go-to web server.
+Caddy is simple to configure and has automatic Let's Encrypt, so your websites are always secure by default.
+It is the author's go-to web server.

-Here’s a short rundown of Caddy's features:
+Here is a short rundown of Caddy's features:

 * A basic web server
 * A reverse proxy for directing traffic to multiple sites
 * Modules for many workloads, including TCP, SSH, and more
 * A built-in load balancer for managing traffic to multiple websites
-* Built in, automated Let's Encrypt support
+* Built-in, automated Let's Encrypt support
 * An API to re-configure the server programmatically
 * PHP FastCGI support
-* And, of course, IPv6
+* And IPv6

-## Prerequisites and Assumptions
+## Prerequisites and assumptions

-You’ll need:
+You will need:

 * An internet-connected Rocky Linux machine or server.
 * A basic familiarity with the command line.
-* The ability to run commands as root, either as the root user or with `sudo`.
+* The ability to run commands as the root user or with `sudo`.
 * A text editor of your choice, whether graphical or command-line based.
-For this tutorial, I’m using `vim`.
+For this tutorial, the author uses `vim`.
-* A domain name or other hostname, that's pointed to your server's public IP address.
+* A domain name or other hostname pointed to your server's public IP address.

 ## Installing Caddy

-First, make sure your machine is updated:
+First, ensure your machine has the latest updates:

 ```bash
 sudo dnf update